 An optional IRT (Incident Response Team) object can be linked to inetnum and inet6num objects.

-It is proposed that the technical staff of AfriNIC finds a way to create a new or uses an already existing object, which implements the following qualities:
+It is proposed that the AfriNIC create a new or uses an already existing object, which implements the following properties:

-4.4 AfriNIC publishes a Best Practice Paper and a Documentation, which encourages all members to use the new object to publish abuse contact information.
+The object should be accessible through Whois.
+AfriNIC publishes a Best Practice Paper and informs all their members actively to encourage them to use the object to publish abuse contact information.

 - Networks will be able to supply their own, direct contact information for abuse departments.